What you need to know about caching

 Pragma: no-cache

-header enabled in your settings, the cache-busting behavior also applies if edge servers receive Cache-Control: no-cache
+header is enabled in your settings, the cache-busting behavior also applies when edge servers receive Cache-Control: no-cache

 or Cache-Control: no-store

 headers in a response from the origin server.
-It's also true if the origin response included the Expires
+This is true even if a prior origin response contained the Expires

 .

-If you want to cache in edge servers but prevent downstream caching only, you can:
+If you want to cache in edge servers but only prevent downstream caching, you can:

-In the Downstream Cacheability behavior, with Caching Option set to Allow caching and Cache Lifetime set to Fixed value, set the maxage value to -1.
+Add the Downstream Cacheability behavior, with Caching Option set to Allow caching and Cache Lifetime set to Fixed value, set the max-age value to -1.

 TTL alternatives

-In some cases, setting a TTL duration may not suit your needs.
-Imagine you need fresh content served the moment you publish it, for example, a market quote that needs to reflect the changes in real-time.
-Or, you might need to perform authentication for each request, and consequently have requests passed through to the origin.
-There are a few alternatives to TTL that you can apply to your objects.
+In some cases, setting a TTL duration may not meet your needs.
+Imagine you need fresh content the moment you publish it, such as a market quote that needs to reflect changes in real time.
+Or you need to authenticate for each request, so the requests need to be forwarded to the origin.
+There are some alternatives to TTL that you can apply to your objects.

 Zero TTL

-Setting a TTL to zero lets edge servers cache your object, but requires that they revalidate the object with an If-Modified-Since
+If you set TTL to zero, edge servers can cache your object, but are required to revalidate the object with an If-Modified-Since

 (IMS) request to the origin each time the object is requested.
-This option may be appropriate for large, time sensitive objects.
-If the object is large, the advantage of serving it from the edge of the Internet may outweigh the cost of revalidating the object for every client request.
+This option may be appropriate for large, time-sensitive objects.
+If the object is large, the benefit of serving it from the edge of the Internet may outweigh the cost of revalidating the object for each client request.

 If the content changes for every request, use no-store instead.